 There are many a blog post out there detailing the advantages and features of robots.txt files, but does your site even need one?
 And does it have any impact on search engine optimization strategy?

-Robots.txt is used to block search engine spiders from crawling certain pages or directories.
-On most sites private information is already blocked because it is delivered using SSL, so there is no point to having a robots.txt file.
+Robots.txt is used to block search engine spiders from crawling individual pages or directories.
+On most sites, private information is already blocked because it is delivered using SSL, so there is no point to having a robots.txt file.

 But Steve, you say, Google recommends using a robots.txt file to “tell the crawlers which directories can or cannot be crawled.”
 Well sure, but if you have no problem with Google-bot crawling everything, there is no need for the robots.txt file, right?
 Why tell it to do what it is already going to try to do? — Crawl everything!

 There are only two cases in which I recommend using a robots.txt file.
 The first case is (and I think the Google Webmaster guidelines says it best) “to prevent crawling of search results pages or other auto-generated pages that don’t add much value for users coming from search engines.”
 The other situation where there is the need for a robots.txt file is that if you cannot verify your sites XML sitemap for some reason (that should be fixed), you can use robots.txt to specify its location on your server.